baelthebard42/AddictBuddy/README.md

 4. **Streak maintainence** : To make sure the users visit Buddy daily, there is a streak feature.
 The higher the streak, more progress and accomplishments and more Buddy knows you.
-Streaks are updated at midnight on basis of the user had chatted with Buddy previous day or not.
-So, just logging in is not enough, the user must chat with Buddy atleast once a day.
-If streak is missed, it is set back to 0 and all previous accomplishments i.e the journals are deleted.
+Missing a streak results in it's reset and deletion of all the accomplishments thus far.

 Recovering from addiction requires commitment and that is exactly what we're trying to teach here.

 # Running the application

+## Prerequisites

+Make sure you have Node installed in your system.
+You can get it from node.js.
+Also, make sure you have Python installed.

+## Setup

-To run the app, first clone out repository.
+ Clone out repository.
 `git clone https://github.com/baelthebard42/AddictBuddy.git`

 Go to the repository and install the required files using commands: